emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 ==========

 To skip extra optimization work at link time, link with ``-O0`` or ``-O1``.
-In those modes Emscripten focuses on faster iteration, and does not try to improve code size and speed.
+In those modes Emscripten focuses on faster iteration times.

 .. note::